Center for Real Estate

 The Sustainable Urbanization Lab, headed by Professor Siqi Zheng, serves to establish behavioral foundations for urban and environmental planning and politics aimed at sustainable urbanization in the most rapidly urbanizing regions of the world

 The Real Estate Price Dynamics Platform, headed by Simon Büchler, serves at the intersection between academics and the real estate industry.
 Their research focuses on developing applications and models for real estate price indices for markets with scarce observations, forecasting prices, and mass valuation of real estate using machine learning.

 The Real Estate Innovation Lab, headed by Research Scientist Andrea Chegut and principal investigators Professors Dennis Frenchman and David Geltner, researches the frontier in real estate products, processes, and data technologies to impact cities and the built environment.
 The team creates the built environment through design, computation, finance, and planning.
 The team works at the forefront of big data and innovation to make buildings in cities better places to live, work, and play.

 The Urban Economics Lab, headed by Professor Albert Saiz, focuses on studying economic activity and economic trends in cities.
 The Lab uses analytical models and big data to understand what makes cities thrive or decline, how housing values are formed and oscillate, and how local politics and social phenomena manifest in the context of increasing global urbanization.

 The center is supported in part through corporate partnerships and individuals active in the real estate industry.

-For further information about the MIT/CRE, contact Albert Saiz, director.
-For more information about the MSRED program, contact Patricia Nesti, MSRED program coordinator, Center for Real Estate, Room 9-343.
+For further information about the MIT CRE, contact Bettina Urcuioli, director of administration and finance.
+For more information about the MSRED program, contact Mary Hughes, MSRED academic administrator, Center for Real Estate, Room 9-343.